Jeremy-Ruth/Fitness_Mirror_Software/README.md

 ## License

-This project is licensed under the Creative Commons Zero v1.0 Universal license.
-See [License.md](https://github.com/Jeremy-Ruth/Stegonography_App/blob/master/LICENSE) for more details.
+This project is licensed under the GNU General Public License v3.0 license.
+See [License](https://github.com/Jeremy-Ruth/Fitness_Mirror_Software/blob/master/LICENSE) for more details.